 • Personal underclothing and pajamas

-• Long underwear, 1 pair lightweight (silk or polypro is nice) or substitute tights or pantyhose to keep you warm underneath on boats or stormy days while adding little weight.
+• Long underwear, 1 pair lightweight (silk or polypro is nice), tights or thin leggings to keep you warm underneath on boats or stormy days while adding little weight.

 • Warm sweater or fleece shirt